alexanderkiel/hap-spec/README.md

 ### Specifying more than one Link per Link Relation

 It is possible to specify more than one link per link relation.
-A common use case it to link to a collection of items like line items in an order.
+A common use case it to a link to a collection of items like line items in an order.
 More than one link can be specified by using an array of links like so:

 ```json
 {"~:links":